 The financial health of your business today can indicate how well it will perform over the coming months.
 Doing an in-depth dive into your cash flow position as it stands today can also help you identify areas that need improvement.
 Is your business currently cash positive?
 What is available in your savings account?
 Are you up to date on your taxes and other obligations?

-Consult with a your accounting team on how you can make more strategic decisions with your business finances in 2018.
+Consult with your accounting team on how you can make more strategic decisions with your business finances in 2020.